Details confirmed for Tokyo Olympic marathon, race walks - WHIZ News

-LAUSANNE, Switzerland (AP) — The dates and details of the routes to be used for the Tokyo Olympic marathon and race walk events in Sapporo were announced Wednesday by organizers.
+LAUSANNE, Switzerland (AP) — Dates and details of the routes to be used for the Tokyo Olympic marathon and race walk events in Sapporo were announced Wednesday, weeks after the IOC ordered the switch in search of cooler temperatures despite opposition from city officials.

 The IOC and the Tokyo organizing committee said the women’s and men’s marathons will run on back-to-back days, Aug.
 8 and 9, on the final weekend of the games.
 Both races will start at 7 a.m. — later than the scheduled times in Tokyo, where the women’s race was to be on Aug.
 2.